fleetdm/fleet/handbook/community.md

 ## Sponsoring Events

-When reaching out for sponsorships, Fleet's goal is expose potential hires, contributors, and users to Fleet and osquery.
+When reaching out for sponsorships, Fleet's goal is to expose potential hires, contributors, and users to Fleet and osquery.
-Prospective sponsorships should be tracked in our [partnerships and outreach Google Sheet:](https://docs.google.com/spreadsheets/d/107AwHKqFjt7TWItnf8pFknSwwxb_gsp6awB66t7YE_w/edit#gid=2108184225)
+Track prospective sponsorships in our [partnerships and outreach Google Sheet:](https://docs.google.com/spreadsheets/d/107AwHKqFjt7TWItnf8pFknSwwxb_gsp6awB66t7YE_w/edit#gid=2108184225)

-Once a relevant sponsorship opportunity, and its prospectus has been reviewed:
+Once a relevant sponsorship opportunity and its prospectus has been reviewed:
 1. Create a new [GitHub issue](https://github.com/fleetdm/fleet/issues/new)

 2. Detail the important information of the event, such as date, name of the event, location, and page links to the relevant prospectus.